CTurt/Preoop/README.md

     invoke(myObject, doSomething);

-Once you are finished with your object instance, you must `free` it:
+Since object instances are allocated on the heap, you must `free` them once you have finished with them:

     free(myObject);